Neighbourhood shopping centres in Montreal: Place LaSalle

 In April 1987, Miracle Mart was renamed as M. In 1991, in an effort to compete with Maxi, Héritage and Super C, the Steinberg was converted to Sélex, a discount supermarket.
 By 1992, when the Steinberg group went bankrupt, Sélex became a Metro, and the M store was closed.
 In 1994, a 12-screen Cineplex Odeon and a GoCart track took over the lease of M. In the early 2000s, Hart replaced the GoCart track.
 Somewhat around the mid/late-2000s, the Metro store was converted as a Metro Plus.
-In May 2010, Metro Plus was converted to Super C and Pharmaprix was relocated to a standalone building, joining the McDonald's (which has since been demolished & rebuilt due to the classic look of the building), Tim Hortons & SAQ buildings.
+In May 2010, Metro Plus was converted to Super C and Pharmaprix was relocated to a standalone building, joining the McDonald's (which has since been demolished and rebuilt due to the classic look of the building), Tim Hortons and SAQ buildings.
 In November 2020, the Cineplex Odeon theater closed.

-Since then, the mall has started to experience such a decline, making Place LaSalle a dead mall due to increased competition up against larger rival Carrefour Angrignon & smaller rival Place Newman.
+Since then, the mall has started to experience such a decline, making Place LaSalle a dead mall due to increased competition up against larger rival Carrefour Angrignon and smaller rival Place Newman.
 To ensure its death, lease renewals were refused by management, in favour of dividing the land between condominiums and the more profitable outdoor mall concept.
 In mid-October 2011, a National Bank of Canada opened next to the SAQ.
 Place LaSalle is currently under heavy renovation, but is still open.
-The new mall should open in Winter.
+The new mall should open in the winter.

-In 2011, Arcade Fire filmed parts of their music video for 'Sprawl II' inside Place LaSalle and its parking lot.
+In 2011, Arcade Fire filmed parts of their music video for "Sprawl II" inside Place LaSalle and its parking lot.